 Yet, it is one of the most important positions in the agency.
 The success of the new business person directly influences future growth and stability.

 They get hired for having strong professional qualities -- leadership skills, organizational mindset, creative thinking -- that would make them competent candidates for managing the intense pressure.
 But having those skills is not all the role entails.
 Too often, agency leaders develop unrealistic expectations for the person taking on the duties, who may not have the qualities a good executive needs.

 Agency leaders want someone with an enviable Rolodex who can bring in client accounts without much effort, in addition to being able to write proposals, market the agency, prospect, manage accounts when necessary, and command the respect of the team.
 This unrealistic view of what the agency wants in a person and the type of people actually looking to work in a sales role for the agency sets up the relationship for failure.

-To prevent high turnover in the position and to better understand what really makes a successful new business professional, consider screening for these essential qualities.
+According to the Marketing Agency Growth Report 2018, 35% of agencies struggle to find employees who are the right fit for the position and 12% of agencies feel one of their biggest struggles is retaining employees.
+To prevent high turnover in the position and to better understand what really makes a successful new business professional, consider screening business developer professionals for these key business developement skills: